ahartloper/UVC_MatMod/Abaqus/README.md

 #### Make the UMAT available to Abaqus

-Follow the directions under Make the UMAT available to Abaqus section under RESSForLab.
+Follow the directions under Make the UMAT available to Abaqus section under UVCuniaxial.

-### RESSForLabMA (Multiaxial)
+### UVCmultiaxial

+This UMAT (UVCmultiaxial.for) should be used with solid elements.

 #### Parameters

-Follow the instructions under the Parameters section under RESSForLabPS.
+Follow the instructions under the Parameters section under UVCplanestress.

 #### Set-up the user defined material